Skip to navigation Skip to content

 • Accommodation contribution (MTC)/daily accommodation payment (DAP)

-If there are any existing hardship supplements recorded, they must be end dated one day before the start date of the new hardship assessment.
+End date any existing hardship supplements recorded, one day before the start date of the new hardship assessment.

 Check ACSP for an existing hardship assessment: